haziq-exe/TikTokAutoUploader/TelegramAutomation/README.md

 - **Customization Required:** Some configurations, such as folder paths and Telegram bot credentials, need to be updated in the script to match your setup.
 - **Community Contribution:** This script was contributed by a community member (t3k-vtx) and is provided as-is.
 For issues or suggestions, please raise an issue in the repository.

-## License

-This script follows the same licensing terms as the repository unless otherwise stated.

 ## Contact

 For further assistance, feel free to reach out via the repository's Issues section or contact t3k-vtx directly.